 Looking for a highly meditative but physically challenging form of yoga?
 Try Jivamukti.
 You won’t be alone.

-Each week, more than 2,000 people visit the Jivamukti Yoga Center in New York City.
+In 2020 the Jivamukti Yoga Center in New York City closed its doors due to the pandemic.
+But prior to that, more than 2,000 people visited each week.
 Its popularity lies in the teaching approach of cofounders David Life and Sharon Gannon, who opened their first studio in 1986, combining an Ashtanga background with a variety of ancient and modern spiritual teachings.
-In addition to vinyasa-style asanas, classes include chanting, meditation, readings, music, and affirmations.
-This spiritual resource center also offers specialized courses in Sanskrit and the sacred yoga texts.
+In addition to vinyasa-style asanas, Jivamukti classes include chanting, meditation, readings, music, and affirmations.

-“Over the course of time, students will get a broad yoga education,” Life promises.
+“Over the course of time, students [who take a Jivamukti class] will get a broad yoga education,” Life promises.
 “One week, a class may focus on a particular asana, while the next week’s theme may discuss more metaphysical issues.”

 Kali Ray TriYoga

 A series of flowing, dancelike movements intuitively came to Kali Ray (Kaliji) while leading a group meditation in 1980.
-In 1986, after developing these movements into seven distinct levels, Kaliji established the TriYoga Center in Santa Cruz, California, offering a system of yoga that is taught in a meditative environment.
+In 1986, after developing these movements into seven distinct levels, Kaliji established the TriYoga Center in Santa Cruz, California (it has since closed), offering a system of yoga that is taught in a meditative environment.

 Attention to Detail

-This is the trademark of Iyengar Yoga—an intense focus on the subtleties of each posture.
+This yoga type is the trademark of Iyengar Yoga—an intense focus on the subtleties of each posture.

 In an Iyengar class, poses (especially standing postures) are typically held much longer than in other schools of yoga, so that practitioners can pay close attention to the precise muscular and skeletal alignment this system demands.
 Also specific to Iyengar, which is probably the most popular type of yoga practiced in the United States, is the use of props, including belts, chairs, blocks, and blankets, to help accommodate any special needs such as injuries or structural imbalances.